anttibraxbackup/exact-cover/README.md

 algorithm described by Donald Knuth in [The Art Of Computer Programming, Volume 4B](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming#Volume_4B_%E2%80%93_Combinatorial_Algorithms,_Part_2) with all the issues that come with "scientific classroom code."
-This implementation tries to provide an implementation that follows well established good programming practises, is thoroughly documented and as easy to understand as humanly possible, and accepts the fact that it is not necessarily always possible or even feasible to represent the universe with an integer.
+This implementation tries to provide an implementation that follows well established good programming practises, is thoroughly documented, as easy to understand as humanly possible with descriptive and human-readable variable names, and accepts the fact that it is not necessarily always possible (or even feasible) to represent the universe with an integer.

 A fairly faithful implementation of the algorithm that uses Knuth's [array based matrix](https://gitlab.com/antti.brax/exact-cover/-/blob/main/src/main/java/fi/iki/asb/xcc/ReferenceXCC.java) is also provided for reference.